VaniaHM15/100Hires/README.md

 # Setup Process Documentation

 ## Overview
-This repository documents the setup process using Cursor IDE and related tools.
+This repository documents the setup of a development environment using Cursor IDE, including the tools installed, steps completed, and challenges encountered during the process.

 ## Tools Installed
 - Cursor IDE
-- Claude Code (attempted)
+- Claude Code (not installed due to paid requirement)
 - Codex
 - GitHub